Salty-Shio/learning-go/notes.md

 }
 ```

+#### Function not defined?

+Because `Go` is compiled, no matter where it is placed, so long as the function is declared in the same package, `Go` will know about the function.
+In other words, so long as at some point the function is delcared in the same scope, the function will be defined and you will not encounter an error where the function has not yet been defined.
+This is because when `Go` compiles the language it has already processed the entire file.

 ### If statements

 Finally if, else if, and else statements all follow the standard syntax accordingly.
 The else and else if statements **must** be on the smae line as the final bracket of the if statement precessing them.